 Question: Is car insurance required in Puerto Rico?

-To comply with the CLI you can obtain liability insurance coverage of at least $3,000 from your insurance company if the company is licensed to do business in Puerto Rico.
-A second option is to obtain your compulsory liability insurance coverage from any authorized private insurer in Puerto Rico, or from the Joint Underwriters Association (JUA).
+Unlike most no-fault states and territories, if your vehicle is registered in Puerto Rico, the CLI premium will be included in your annual registration fee when you get your marbete (vehicle) tag.
+Drivers must comply with the law when getting a motor vehicle license for the first time and upon registration renewal.
+To comply with the CLI, you can get liability insurance coverage of at least $3,000 from your insurance company if the company is licensed to do business in Puerto Rico.
+A second option is to purchase CLI coverage from any authorized private insurer in Puerto Rico, or from the Joint Underwriters Association (JUA).

-Driving a car without the proper insurance in Puerto Rico is a misdemeanor punishable with a fine of $500.
-In addition, other fines may be assessed for an expired registration, no ACAA, and no inspection, if applicable.
-If you are in an accident and are uninsured PR law requires a court to assess the costs of damages you caused and will be personally responsible to pay for.
+Driving a car without the proper insurance in Puerto Rico is a misdemeanor punishable by a fine of $500.
+In addition, other fines may be assessed for expired registration, no ACAA and no inspection, if applicable.
+If you are in an accident and are uninsured, Puerto Rico law requires a court to assess the costs of damages you caused and will require you to be responsible for paying for the damages.

 Remember that the minimum required coverage in a state or territory may not be sufficient coverage in the event of an accident.
 We recommend seeking adequate coverage for your situation through an insurance company.